How to Survive and Thrive If You Live in a Small Home

 4. Put in a Skylight

-This room would feel extremely stuffy without the skylights that were installed.
+The room below would feel extremely stuffy without the skylights that were installed.
 Bringing light into a room always gives the feeling of more space as does providing views of the outdoors.

 5. Get a King Size Bed